magickw/EmployeeTracker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This application is a CLI application using myslq to create a data base management system for employee and company information.
+This application is a CLI application using mySQL to create a database management system for employee and company information.

 ## Table of Contents
 - [Description](#description)